planity/test_recrutement/frontend_middle/README.md

 ## Bonus feature

+- Use a navigation dependency
+- When the page is reloaded, the cart remains filled
+- It's possible to __search__ for a beer
 - Responsive design (animations)
 - Implement __tests__ (you can choose your stack: Storybook, Jest, Cypress, QAWolf, ...)
 - Add __linters__